Catios: How to Build an Indoor Patio for Your Cat

 Your little feline friend might have spent her entire life indoors, but a small part of her will always be drawn to the outside world.
 The only problem?
 Dangers lurk in the great outdoors.
-Cats who run away from home might not always be able to find their way back, risk getting run over, attacked by other animals, or kidnapped.
+Cats who run away from home might not always be able to find their way back, risk getting run over, attacked by other animals, or picked up by a stranger.
 They're also prone to hunting wildlife, including birds and squirrels, and if you haven't gotten your sweet Tabby fixed, she might end up with a few kittens of her own.
-Outdoor cats also face disease, parasites and more.
-Studies have shown that indoor kitties tend to live decades longer, but the outdoors still calls to her wild instincts and her curious nature.
+Studies have shown that indoor cats tend to live decades longer, but the great outdoors still call to her wild instincts and her curious nature.

-Enter: catios — the hottest new home building trend that caters to domesticated cats and their concerned owners.
+That's where the catio comes into play—they're the latest home building trend that caters to domesticated cats and their concerned owners.
 What is a catio?
 In the simplest terms, it's an enclosed patio built in with cat trees, litter box modules, shelving, and more.
 When you are the designer, the custom options are almost endless.
-You can add on catios to your windows, allowing the cat to roam outside and watch the birds from a safe distance.
+You can add catios onto your windows, allowing the cat to roam outside and watch the birds from a safe distance.
 Or, you can create a more elaborate catio with enclosed walkways or a private oasis with plants and climbing trees.

-First decide: What do you want out of the catio?
+How do you construct your own catio?
+First you'll need to decide what you want out of this space.
 Pre-made catios can be purchased online, or you can order catio designs and build the enclosures yourself with a handy checklist.
 Homebuilders in your area might also specialize in catio designs.
 Keep in mind that your cat is wily and determined.
 You will need to make sure that she can't squeeze through the fencing or dig under it.
 It's also a good idea to verify that you're allowed to build a catio extension on your house in your neighborhood.
 Finding the perfect catio design will depend on you, your cat, and your budget.
-Your cat will love the ability to explore and extend her territory!
+Your cat will love the ability to explore and extend her territory.